 To live only for Christ and the extension of his kingdom” is at the heart of the charism of Blessed Edmund Rice.

-St Ambrose College is a Catholic community which expects of its members the highest standards of behaviour towards all those who form part of the school community.
+Saint Ambrose College is a Catholic community which expects of its members the highest standards of behaviour towards all those who form part of the school community.

 We work together actively to promote an environment that is orderly and disciplined; a school in which care, courtesy and concern for others are central to how we behave.